hyceate/11ty-hyceate/src/pages/portfolio.md

   order: 1
   body: Portfolio Gallery
 ---

-Please email or contact me on my various social media.
-I check my emails regularly.
-Thank you!
+This is a gallery of various levels of movement rigging.
+For project inquiries, please contact me on social media or email me at [hyceate+co@gmail.com](mailto:hyceate+co@gmail.com).